 - View of Sorrento Cathedral bell tower – this terracotta-coloured bell tower looks good from any angle, especially if there’s a blue sky behind it, but see if you can find a good view of it by heading into the side streets opposite!

 Looking for more Instagrammable spots on the Amalfi Coast?
 Check out my guide here!

 You’re going to fall in love during your trip to Sorrento.
 You’ll be there, sitting in a restaurant in your finest clothes.
 A warm breeze will be tickling your ear, as your heartbeat increases.
 A handsome Italian waiter approaches, a smile on a perfectly tanned face, and you feel your breath catch.
 At last, the new love of your life… a plate of Sorrentine gnocchi!
 And they all lived happily ever after.

 Yes, the food in Sorrento is that good.
 It’ll make you weep, not for any negative reason, but at the thought of having to leave this culinary paradise and never tasting decent pasta ever again.
 Trust me, it’ll happen.
 So how about taking that pasta with you?
 But not by putting your plate in your suitcase; get that out of there!

 No, it’s much simpler than that – take a Sorrento cooking class, and you’ll have the skills of the town’s chefs in your knowledge bank forever.
-Cooking School by Chef Carmen is the best in town – I picked up a leaflet outside her base in town, and immediately put it on my to-do list.
+Cooking With Mamma Annamaria is one of the best in town.
 And it’s so much fun!!
-You get to have a three-course meal (worth it on its own!), but also learn how to make the dishes yourself.
-Chef Carmen is a lovely lady, and she’ll teach you how to make the parmigiana, gnocchi and tiramisu that you’ve enjoyed during your trip, and make them at home.
+You’ll learn how to make pasta, pizza, and limoncello yourself – the holy trinity of Sorrento cooking.
+Annamaria is a lovely lady, and she’ll teach you how to make the dishes that you’ve enjoyed during your trip, and make them at home.
+You’ll even get a recipe book to take with you!
 It’s so worth doing!